The Mayans were right: It’s Time for A New World

 What did the Mayans and their philosophy leave behind to teach us?
 Let’s take a deeper dive.

 In December of 2012, I was travelling in the Mayan region of Mexico and found myself reflecting on what some people believed would be the end of the world.
 In talking with several locals, they shared with me their belief that the world, as we knew it would indeed end.
-But with this end, would come a new beginning.
-This new world would be characterized by a shift in conscious living where people would seek more meaning in their lives, a yearning to live their lives on purpose.
+But with this end would come a new beginning.
+This new world would be characterized by a shift in conscious living.
+People would seek more meaning in their lives and a yearning to live their lives on purpose.

 In my practice as a Divorce Mediation coach, I see a lot of people who could use a little ‘Mayan’ philosophy as they go through the difficult time of separation and divorce.
 It’s a scary time, full of uncertainty and definitely a situation where most people have never been before.
-But just like the Mayan calendar has proven, the ‘end’ doesn’t have to mean something terrible, this can also be a time of new beginnings.
+But just like the Mayan calendar has proven, the ‘end’ doesn’t have to mean something terrible.
+This can also be a time of new beginnings.

 And what makes this calendar event so relevant right now is that January is traditionally a time of the year that experiences a sudden climb in people deciding to divorce.
 It is a well-known fact that the post-holiday season always sees a spike in the number of separations initiated.

-So if you’re in this ‘end of the year, end of my marriage’ difficult situation, here’s where you can take a page from the Mayan experience.
-I believe the shift that the Mayan culture refers to, means more and more people are refusing to accept the status quo and are seeking more meaningful involvement in the creation of their future.
-And you can do the same for how you handle your divorce.
+So, if you’re in this ‘end of the year, end of my marriage’ difficult situation, here’s where you can take a page from the Mayan experience.
+I believe the shift that the Mayan culture refers to means more people are refusing to accept the status quo.
+In addition, they are seeking more meaningful involvement in the creation of their future.
+You can do the same for how you handle your divorce.
 You can choose an old, tired process or you can choose a new way.

 Fairway Divorce Waterloo-Wellington Office